Guiguerreiro39/fresh-blog/posts/software/blog-in-fresh-framework.md

 # I've made a Blog using the Fresh Framework
-Web development frameworks have been around for a while now, and they help solve many difficulties that would be hard to surpass if we were to make web applications using nothing but HTML templates or vanilla javascript but, it also seems that a new framework appears every week which promises the world and more.
-Well, **Fresh framework** is something like that, but with a tiny twiste which makes it interesting to try out.
+Web development frameworks have been around for a while now, and they help solve many difficulties that would be hard to surpass if we were to make web applications using nothing but HTML templates or vanilla Javascript but, it also seems that a new framework appears every week which promises the world and more.
+Well, **Fresh framework** is something like that, but with a tiny twist which makes it interesting to try out.

 In a nutshell, **Fresh framework** is a full-stack web framework that considers itself *"The next-gen web framework"* with some neat features: